An older woman smiling.

 • Do you have 2 or more chronic health conditions?

-Keep in mind, however, that a higher health risk can also increase the likelihood you’ll need long-term care.
-Almost half of retirees don’t end up needing it, but if you do, it can be expensive.
+If you answered "yes" to at least 1 question, you should plan to spend more of your retirement income on health care.
+Keep in mind, however, that a higher health risk can also increase the likelihood you'll need long-term care.
+Fortunately, many retirees don't end up needing it, but if you do, it can be expensive.
 You may want to build long-term care into your plan as a separate cost.

 3. Retirement age

-—Ellie Oligmueller, CFP®, Senior Financial Advisor
+—Mark Vandenburg, CFP®, Senior Financial Advisor

 What to consider when you pick a Medicare plan